skip to main content

 Check your Mbps: With a solid internet connection, YouTube TV streams with little buffering or dropping out.
 We recommend DSL, cable, or fiber internet rated at 25 Mbps (megabytes per second) or faster.

-YouTube TV FAQ
+YouTube TV review FAQ

 How much does YouTube TV cost?